sercankulcu/sercankulcu.github.io/_fun/the-intouchables.md

 Procedure.

-All of these are necessary.

-None of them is a personality.

-Driss is not a good caregiver because he begins with technical competence.

-He often does not.

-He is valuable because he restores something other people have accidentally removed.

-Normality.

-The right to be teased.

-The right to make bad decisions.

-The right to be treated as someone who still has desire, vanity, humor, pride, and embarrassment.

-That made me think about how easily kindness can become distance.

-We sometimes treat vulnerable people so carefully that the care itself creates a wall.

-Do not joke.

-Do not challenge.

-Do not ask difficult questions.

-Be gentle.

-The intention is good.

-The result can be isolation.

-The film argues for another kind of respect.

-Not pretending limitations do not exist.

-Not allowing limitations to become the whole person.

-The friendship works because both men have something the other lacks.

-But I liked that the exchange is not perfectly symmetrical or sentimental.

-They annoy each other.

-They misunderstand.

-They push.

-That feels healthier than the idea that friendship is permanent emotional support.

-Sometimes friendship is someone refusing to let you remain inside your preferred excuse.

-The paragliding scene captures this.

-Philippe's body imposes limits.

-Driss does not respond by making life smaller.

-He looks for another experience.

-That is different from denial.

-It is adaptation.

-The film's humor also matters.

-Laughing around illness can seem dangerous because people are afraid laughter will become cruelty.

-But laughter can also restore equality.

-The ability to laugh with someone assumes they are still part of ordinary human life.

-That is valuable.

-When the film ended, I was in a better mood.

-That was the immediate effect.

-The longer effect was a small change in how I thought about helping people.

-Help is not only doing things for someone.

-Sometimes it is protecting their right to remain more than the thing they cannot do.
+All necessary.

+None a personality.

+I once visited an elderly relative in a hospital and noticed how conversations changed when a nurse entered.
+Everyone began speaking about him while standing beside him: medication, appetite, sleep, discharge.

+Eventually he said, “I'm still here.”

+Nobody had intended to exclude him.

+That was what made the sentence uncomfortable.

+*The Intouchables* reminded me of that moment.

+Driss restores ordinary social risk.
+Philippe is allowed to be teased, annoyed, contradicted and encouraged toward experiences other people consider impractical.

+This does not mean pretending limitation does not exist.

+It means refusing to let limitation become biography.

+The friendship works because neither man is transformed into the other's inspirational device.
+They can be selfish, funny, difficult and wrong.

+That is a form of equality.

+People sometimes become overly gentle around vulnerability, as if ordinary humor might break something.
+The intention is kindness.
+The result can be distance.

+Laughter can restore participation.

+The paragliding sequence expresses the film's idea clearly.
+Philippe's physical condition creates real constraints.
+Driss does not respond by making the world smaller than those constraints require.

+He looks for another route into experience.

+Adaptation is different from surrender.

+When the film ended, my immediate reaction was uncomplicated: I felt better than when it began.

+The later effect was more useful.

+Helping someone is not only doing tasks they cannot do.

+It may also mean protecting the parts of life that are easy to erase once care becomes professional.

+Choice.

+Embarrassment.

+Desire.

+Bad jokes.

+Risk.

+The right to remain more complicated than the problem everyone can see.